-Literature | LIT: Spring 2018
+Literature | LIT: Fall 2018

 LIT 110 introduces (at the college level) and explores the primary genres of literature: poetry, fiction, and drama.
 The course emphasizes close reading skills and the writing of smart, effective essays of literary analysis.
 Along the way, we’ll also work diligently on acquiring the critical terms and concepts crucial to the study (and enjoyment) of literary works.

 In this course, we’ll explore and the historical and current relevance of Thoreau’s famous assertion that “in Wildness is the preservation of the world.”
 Given that our present cultural moment seems increasingly dominated by politics and technologies of control (cyber surveillance, government-sponsored violation of privacy, police profiling, mass deportation, synthetic biology and geoengineering) what value (if any) might there be in calling for the preservation of “wildness” today?
 How is valorizing “wildness” conceptually linked with wilderness’s meanings in modern thought?
 In this course, we’ll examine how Romantic-era thinkers changed our cultural understanding of the “wild” and consider the political and aesthetic legacies of this transformation.
 Although we’ll begin with late-18th Century texts, we’ll also address contemporary literature (such as New Weird fiction) and environmental movements (such as re-wilding) that celebrate wildness even (and especially) in the context of Anthropocene culture.

 CRN 74103 | Tuesdays & Thursdays 12:30PM - 1:50PM